Samsung Dishwasher Error Code PE — How to Fix (Half-load function error)

 When to Call a Professional

-If you're not comfortable with DIY repairs or if the error code persists after trying the above steps, it's recommended to call a professional appliance technician.
-Additionally, if you notice any signs of water damage, electrical issues, or unusual noises, it's best to seek professional help to avoid any further damage or safety risks.
+When the fix involves replacing expensive components, or if the error code persists after trying the above steps, you should call a professional appliance technician.
+Also, if you notice any signs of water damage, electrical issues, or unusual noises, it's best to seek professional help to avoid any further damage or safety risks.

 Related Samsung Dishwasher Error Codes